Hongmei-Zeng/Homework-2-Python/README.md

 5. The greatest decrease in Losses (date and amount) over the entire period

 Although only five results have been presented, working through the work, almost each step borrowed "print" function to confirm each action/calculation do right job as expected.
+Although only five results have been presented, working through the work, almost each step borrowed "print()" to "visualize" calculation result and to confirm each action did its right job as expected.
-So suggest, when reader reviews the code, the function of "print" can also be used right after an action to help understand and check up the necesary of every step.
+So suggest, when reader reviews the code, the "print" function can also be used right after an action to help understand and check up the necesary of every step.

-Some key Comments have been left in to
+Some key Comments have been added to make the code easier understand.